 Several studies have been done proving that silent mediation in schools at the start of each day can boost productivity and tranquility in students.
 Similarly, other studies suggest that silent sustained reading during class time is extremely beneficial.
 I can say from experience that it is mega hard to make a room full of teens stay quiet for more than one eye-blink, but they truly need it.
 We all need it!

-My favorite thing I saw during this whole silent Hermit Week is captured in the photo to the right.
+My favorite thing I saw during this whole silent Hermit Week is captured in the photo below.

 Maybe you’re traveling, or maybe you’re at home, but consider making your next journey a silent slide into your own self.
 You’re wonderful, and plus, when you come back out, you’ll feel great!